-SWAT has worked with multiple stakeholders statewide since 2017 to develop an overall product stewardship framework that is viable and self-sustaining, and can work for Alaska.
-In Fall 2021, SWAT contracted the Product Stewardship Institute (PSI), a subject matter expert, to draft the critical elements for a successful legislated Electronics Stewardship Program based on a series of stakeholder meetings and interviews.
+SWAT has worked with multiple stakeholders statewide since 2017 to identify an overall product stewardship framework that is viable and self-sustaining, and can work for Alaska.
+In Fall 2021, SWAT contracted the Product Stewardship Institute (PSI), a subject matter expert, to assist in this effort.